Flora009/M1_CaseStudy/README.md

 ### Technologies
-Deep knowledge of modern web service development, including networking, cloud services (AWS or GCP), clustering technology (Kubernetes), containerization, databases, programming languages, and cryptography solutions, are all essential to the product design.
+In order to design a secure, fast and user-friendly crypto wallet, the development team needs to be equipped with deep knowledge of modern web service development, including networking, cloud services (AWS or GCP), clustering technology (Kubernetes), containerization, databases, programming languages, and cryptography solutions etc.

 ### Challeges
 1. Regulation